Strength Training Program For Young Athletes

 Strength Training for Young Athletes Component #5: How much weight?

 Within 2-4 workouts, the optimal weight will be selected.
-This selection process gives the athletes the opportunity to practice technique and experiment with different resistances.
+This selection process gives the athletes the opportunity to practice technique and experiment with different resistances without having to go through maximal or sub-maximal testing.

 Strength Training for Young Athletes Component #6: How often should you train?